Bairnsdale Women Against Waste Event

 Can you recycle it?

-Ever wanted more info about what household waste can and can't be recycled?
-Make sure you speak with Michelle Kearns of East Gippsland Shire Council who can answer all your questions about our local waste management facilities during this event.
+Ever wanted more info about which household waste can and can’t be recycled?
+Make sure you speak with Elizabeth Modrick of East Gippsland Shire Council who can answer all your questions about our local wast management facilities.

 Swap & Donate your women's clothes & accessories

 It's time to curate and cull out the clothes you always promised yourself you would wear, but really don't.
 Bring the things that are languishing in the back, that you forgot about and that aren't quite right, and give them a chance at finding a new home.
-You can bring clothes, shoes, belts, bags, scarves; with new special categories of maternity and active wear!
+You can bring clothes, shoes, belts, bags, scarves, maternity and activewear!
 If your item is a suit, jacket or dress, please bring it on a hanger.
 We are looking for your best quality, cleanest items please.
 Limit of a large garbage bag (equivalent size) per person please.

 Have more fabric and sewing supplies (or even old sheets) than you could ever hope to use?
 Donate them to our local Boomerang Bags organisation, run by Gaia Guardians Environment Trust, who are combatting single use plastic bags with fabric reusable ones.
 They would love your donation of fabric, scissors, zips, thread and other sewing equipment suitable for bag making.